thewatermethod/black-sword-hack-roll20/README.md

 Changing template.html will not yield any changes to the product you inserting into the roll20 environment.

 The only changes that will actively do anything there are style.css, index.html, and main.js

-main.js is blank now but I'm leaving it to make this easier to reuse as a template